Shelleyaaa/INFO6205-Final-Project/README.md

 5. modify the HuskyCoderFactory.java and add Chinese husky sort method

 6. GetWordsUtil.java is extracted from MSDStringSortTest.java from original repository and aim to get contents from files.

+7. sortedChineseWords-first-2000.txt in the resources directory is the first 2000 words of MSD sort for Chinese words result.